 - Whether a field is added to the index.
 This alone does not make the field searchable.

-- Whether a field value is stored or not.
+- Whether a field value is stored.
 Stored = stored in an uncompressed format.
 Not stored = putting the value into the index in a compressed format.
-You only store a value if you will use it as part of the text displayed in search results.
+Only store a value if you will use it as part of the search result text.

-- Whether a field is tokenized.
-A field must be tokenized to be searchable.
-When a field is tokenized, the text is broken into individual, searchable words, and common words are omitted.
+- Whether a field is tokenized, that is, broken into individual, searchable words, and common words are omitted.
 Only tokenized fields are searchable.

 When the data is indexed, this index is searched.
 Search is done by calling the ISearchResults Mediachase.Search.Search(ISearchCriteria criteria) method.
 The method call is handled by the configured search provider and returns the ISearchResults interface.

 CatalogEntrySearchCriteria criteria = new CatalogEntrySearchCriteria(); criteria.SearchPhrase = "canon"; SearchManager manager = new SearchManager(AppContext.Current.ApplicationName); SearchResults results = manager.Search(criteria);

 The search phrase can contain complex search syntax that is specific to a provider used.

 Facets and filters

-Another capability extending the Lucene.NET functionality is the ability to create Facets, which are a type of filtering that can further narrow a search.
-In the configuration file, facets such as SimpleValue, PriceRangeValue, and RangeValue types can be found.
+Another capability extending the Lucene.NET functionality is the ability to create facets, a type of filtering that can further narrow a search.
+The configuration file contains facets like SimpleValue, PriceRangeValue, and RangeValue.

 Facets are organized into facet groups.
 A facet group is referred to as a Filter in the configuration file.
 For instance, a Color facet group can have a Red facet.
-In the configuration, Color would be the filter and Red would be a SimpleValue.
+In the configuration, Color is the filter and Red is a SimpleValue.
 A facet group is linked to a particular field or meta-field.
 You can specify facets as part of the ISearchCriteria interface.